lightiv/osmosis/README.md

 # osmosis

-## This repository is to build an 8 node OSMOSIS cluster behind a NGNIX load balancer.
+### This repository is to build an 8 node OSMOSIS RPC cluster behind a NGNIX load balancer.

 To use: clone the directory, edit config.toml to add your Moniker, Peristen Peers and for RPC availability make sure:
 ```